Publication · Conference Paper

 Context

 I contributed to this work as part of the UCT Electrical Engineering workshop team, supporting Bill Randall's ongoing research programme on current pulse ERT.
-What I still value about the project is the combination of theory, instrumentation detail, and operational pragmatism — it is not just about whether something can be measured, but whether the system can be built, debugged, calibrated, and trusted.
+What I still value about the project is the combination of theory, instrumentation detail, and operational pragmatism.
+It is not just about whether something can be measured, but whether the system can be built, debugged, calibrated, and trusted.